 The court discussed the difficult history the public duty rule has had, as well as recent Washington Supreme Court case law that recognizes “a difference in the public duty doctrine context between ‘misfeasance’ and ‘nonfeasance.’”
 Under the new Washington case law, the public duty doctrine applies to cases involving nonfeasance (failure to act) but not to cases of misfeasance (negligence in acting).

-The city argued that its medics may have been guilty of nonfeasance by failing to arrive at the correct address in a reasonable period of time, but because it was a failure to act the city should have the benefit of the public duty doctrine.
+The city argued that its medics at worst were guilty of nonfeasance by failing to arrive at the correct address in a reasonable period of time, and because it was a failure to act (nonfeasance) the city should have the benefit of the public duty doctrine.
 The court disagreed:

-- There are two problems with this argument.
+- There are two problems with [the city’s] argument.

 - First, the City misunderstands the meaning of the words “misfeasance” and “nonfeasance.”